 - identify the features of a source that manipulate the viewer or reader.

 For more information, see the Select resources section of this site.

 For background information and primary sources on a range of Victorian topics, see the Explore history section of this site.

 - Evaluating sources student template [Word 8.52 KB]

 - Single image study [Word 11.88 KB]

 - Comparing images [Word 15.39 KB]

 Break students into groups of 4-5 and ask them to focus on one source.
-Ask each student to complete an or other template depending on their group's source.
+Ask each student to complete a template depending on their group's source.

 Once they've finished, create new groups containing at least one student representing each source.
 Provide additional sources or discussion questions to the new groups, to highlight key issues raised by the sources.
 Students then compare two sources and suggest reasons for differences and similarities they find.